nathan-schubkegel/FacePresser/readme.md

       "FacebookPageName": "Your Page Name", // See https://www.facebook.com/business/help/1199464373557428?id=418112142508425 "FacebookListenerCertName": "whatever-cert", // just pick something
-      "FacebookListenerCertPassword": "", // empty means no password }
+      "FacebookListenerCertPassword": "", // empty means no password "BrowserExePath": "C:\\Program Files\\Mozilla Firefox\\firefox.exe", // or whatever browser you want
+      "BrowserExeArgs": "{0}", // {0} will be replaced with a url }

-This project assumes FireFox is installed at `C:\Program Files\Mozilla Firefox\firefox.exe` and uses it to request permission to use your facebook account.
+On initial launch, this project uses a browser to request permission to use your facebook account.

+This project uses Windows-platform-specific \*.pfx cert creation code... but that could be replaced if I ever need it to run on Linux.

 Licensing
 ---------